TeddyCr/twitter-sentiment/doc/index.rst

 Features
 --------
-* Connect to the tweeter API in a matter of seconds
+* Connect to the Twitter API in a matter of seconds
-* Get ratio of positive tweets amongts the ones analyzed (ranges from 0 to 1)
+* Get ratio of positive tweets amongst the ones analyzed (ranges from 0 to 1)
 * Get raw tweet response
 * Get structured tweets, users, and user mentions data to leverage insights